-Mercury is the nearest planet to the sun, and thereby seen as most in tune with it.
-It is seen as the “spokesperson” for the Sun, feeding the Sun messages how he interprets and perceives it.
+The nearest planet to the sun, and thereby seen as most in tune with it.
+Mercury is seen as the “spokesperson” for the Sun, feeding the Sun messages how he interprets and perceives it.
 A tranquil sun is likely to be upset by negative messages from a shaky Mercury.

 VENUS - Read HERE!

 Second closest planet to the sun, and the brightest natural object in the night sky (after the moon).
 Venus has dual rulership over Libra and Taurus, representing two significant areas of our life – money and love.

 MOON - Read HERE!

 Astrologers consider the Moon to be just as important as the sun through its different phases, waxing and waning in appearance in an unchanging cycle.
 The moon is said to represent the feeling nature of individuals, associated with their memories, moods, subconscious habits and emotional make-up.

 MARS - Read HERE!

 As the fourth planet in the Solar system, being personal in its sign, house and aspects reflecting basic psychological functions in the personality.
 Red is seen as the symbolic color for Mars – the color of blood, fire, action and passion.